-Ryann earned his Juris Doctor degree from Michigan State University College of Law.
+Ryann earned his Juris Doctor law degree from Michigan State University College of Law.
 While in Law School, Ryann excelled in the area of trial practice.
 He was selected to the Law School's Moot Court Board where he successfully competed in national trial and appellate competitions, earning national recognition for trial advocacy and brief writing.
 He was later selected to teach junior law students and became the captain of an appellate team.
-He led his team to the top of a prestigious national appellate competition, winning "Best Brief" and advancing to the semi-finals for oral advocacy.
+He led his team to the top of a prestigious national appellate competition.

 Ryann is admitted to practice in both Michigan and Arizona and is a member of the bar in each state.
 Throughout his legal career, he has successfully tried cases to judges and juries in both Arizona and Michigan.
-He has represented numerous individuals, small businesses, government agencies, and Fortune 500 companies.
-And he has attended hundreds of motion hearings in both Federal and State Courts on a wide variety of legal matters.
+And he has attended numerous motion hearings in both Federal and State Courts on a wide variety of legal matters.

 In 2023, Ryann secured a $900,000 settlement in a wrongful death lawsuit brought by the estate of a young woman tragically killed following a road rage incident between two men.
-In 2020, Ryann successfully secured a $3.4M award and settlement in a wrongful death lawsuit against a Michigan trucking and linen delivery service company and its negligent driver in a wrongful death lawsuit filed in Benzie County.
-Ryann prosecuted the case on behalf of the husband of a 64-year old woman who suffered an untimely and tragic death in a cross-over collision on the US-31 Highway near Traverse City.
+In 2020, Ryann successfully obtained a $3.4M award and settlement in a wrongful death lawsuit against a Michigan trucking and linen delivery service company and its negligent driver.
 Ryann also recently achieved a $415,000 jury verdict on behalf of his clients who were injured as pedestrians while walking on a sidewalk after being struck by a car and a $329,000 jury verdict and fees in excess of $100,000 on behalf of his client who was injured in a broadside collision in Traverse City after the insurance company rejected an $80,000 offer of judgment.

 In his spare time, Ryann enjoys being outdoors and is an avid runner and cyclist.
-He also has a long-time passion for the game of hockey and was a local minor hockey coach for a number of years.
+He also has a long-time passion for the game of hockey and continues to be involved in minor hockey as a coach.